Skip to main content

 What is Two-step authentication?

 Two-step authentication (2FA) is an extra layer of security for your BoldTrail BackOffice account.
 This security measure ensures that you're the only one who can access your account, better protecting both your brokerage and your client's private information.
-Instead of only entering a password to log in, you’ll also enter an authentication code received via SMS or phone call on your device.

 How to set up Two-step authentication (2FA)?